leshow/blog/content/post/rust_for_java_devs.md

 Back to our example.
 In Java, we may make a `Shape` parent class or interface, and have a `Circle` and `Rectangle` class, each implementing the `area` method.
 If we think about the differences between the Rust and Java implementation, a few things become clear:

-- If we have to add another `Shape`:
+- If we to want another `Shape`:
-  - in Java we just need to declare another class and implement `Shape`
+  - Java: we just need to declare another class and implement `Shape`
-  - in Rust we have to modify the original `Shape` definition _and_ everywhere it's used (`match` will refuse to compile unless it handles all the possible variants)
+  - Rust: we have to modify the original `Shape` definition _and_ everywhere it's used (`match` will refuse to compile unless it handles all the possible variants)
-- If we add a new function for `Shape`:
+- If we want a new function for `Shape`:
-  - we have to modify the original `Shape` 'contract' in Java, meaning we had to add a new function to the interface, and everyone who implements this interface must be changed
+  - Java: we have to modify the original `Shape` 'contract', meaning we have to add a new function to the interface, and everyone who implements this interface must be changed
-  - in Rust we can just add a new `impl`
+  - Rust: we can just add a new `impl`

 This has been described before as the 'expression problem'.
 It illustrates some central differences between approaches to languages.
 This isn't meant to detract from using `enum` in Rust or using interfaces/classes in Java.
-There are many places where you _want_ Rust to do exhaustiveness analysis with `match` and where a sum type just makes the most sense.
-But it begs the question, "can we come up with a system where we don't have to modify the original definition in either case?"
+Generally, we _want_ Rust to do exhaustiveness analysis with `match` and `enum`s.
+But it begs the question, "Can we write it in a way which doesn't require modification of existing code?"

 I think traits provide a pretty nice solution,